Mariners-Athletics Betting Preview, Prediction, How to Watch

-The Seattle Mariners (12-16) visit the Oakland Athletics (6-23) in the first game of a three game set.
-This game will continue our MLB odds series with a Mariners-Athletics prediction and pick.
-We will also let you know how to watch.
+The Seattle Mariners (14-16) are going for the sweep Thursday afternoon as they visit Oakland Athletics (6-25).
+This game will continue our MLB odds series with a Mariners-Athletics prediction and pick while letting you know how to watch as well.

-The Mariners are fourth in the AL West and have won just four of their last 10 games.
-They are dealing with some injuries, though.
-Julio Rodriguez, Ty France and Andres Munoz are three of their better players hurt at the moment.
-The Mariners have now dropped to last in the MLB in batting average.
-However, they are top-10 in the MLB in ERA.
-The Mariners have a good chance to build upon in that in this series.
+Game one was a pitchers duel.
+The Mariners were being no-hit by Mason Miller until the eighth inning when A.J Pollock hit a home run.
+Seattle’s best hitter, Jarred Kelenic, doubled home a run in the same inning to take the lead and the Mariners went on to win 2-1.
+Bryce Miller made his MLB debut for seattle and struck out 10 through six innings.
+Mason Miller was outstanding for the Athletics going seven no-hit innings while striking out six.

-The Athletics are the worst team in the MLB.
-They have a 7.72 ERA which is worst in the league by almost two runs.
-They are also bottom-10 in the MLB in batting average.
-They do have some promising young prospects, but not many are playing up to their potential.
-Oakland has not won a series yet this season, but they will look to do that against a struggling Mariners team.
+Game two was even closer until the 1oth.
+Pollock hit his second home run of the series to tie the game in the ninth and send it to extras.
+In the 10th, Eugenio Suarez homered for the Mariners to put them up and J.P Crawford singled home two runs.
+Seattle ended up winning the game 7-2 in 10 innings.
+J.P Sears went six scorless for the Athletics before their bullpen blew it.

 Here are the Mariners-Athletics MLB odds, courtesy of FanDuel.